Aizeren/acoustic-levitation-system-control/README.md

 # Acoustic levitation system control
-This project uses Arduino and ultrasonic emitters to levitate small particles in air.
-Also it uses Qt and serial port to communicate with system and control height of nodes, on which particles is stayed.
+This project uses Arduino and ultrasonic emitters to levitate small particles in the air.
+Also it uses Qt and serial port to communicate with the system and control the height of nodes on which particles stay.

 ## You will need:
 1. Arduino Uno